Assisted digital support is help for people who can’t use digital government services on their own.

 - an existing phone or paper service

-- other communications from your department or other departments, eg letters, emails, posters, leaflets
+- other communications from your department or other departments, for example letters, emails, posters, leaflets

-- communications from third parties, eg you can work with third-party advisers or staff at drop-in centres to influence the advice they give to clients and customers
+- communications from third parties, for example you can work with third-party advisers or staff at drop-in centres to influence the advice they give to clients and customers

 See: Encouraging people to use your digital service